RoadrunnerWMC/libimagequant-python/docs/source/index.rst

     py -3 -m pip install libimagequant

-If for some reason you'd instead like to install from source (such as if you're running a system for which official builds are not available on PyPI), read on.
+If for some reason you'd instead like to install from source manually (such as for debugging), read on.

 Building from source
 --------------------

-To build from source, begin by cloning or downloading the repository.
+To build from source manually, begin by cloning or downloading the repository.

 If desired, you can replace the ``libimagequant`` folder with the latest libimagequant source code from `its own repository